yflax/SQL-REPO-2/cleaning_data.md

 > change unitprice to standard currency format (not cents) ex.2
 > find the difference between unitprice and productprice and when either equals 0 ex3
 > change 'time' column to varchar and then to time format and make sure that when minute or second exceeds 59 it carries over to the next section (ie.60 seconds =>1 minute and 00 for seconds) ex.5
+> change timeonsite in analytics  from varchar to integer ex.6
+> change visitstartime in analytics to timestamp ex.7